haltcase/tablemark/readme.md

 ### `options.wrapWidth`

-To output valid [GitHub Flavored Markdown](https://github.github.com/gfm/) a cell must not contain newlines.
-Consider replacing those with `<br />` (e.g., using the `toCellText` option).

-Set the `wrapWidth` option to wrap any content at that length onto a new adjacent line:
+Set `options.wrapWidth` to wrap any content at that length onto a new adjacent line:

 ```js